Public School vs. Private School: Choosing What's Right for Your Family - Baby Chick

 Class size

 Public schools tend to have larger class sizes than private schools (and classes grow larger in higher grades).
-But some states have put caps on the number of students in classes, and public schools have to maintain those caps, while private schools do not.
+However, some states have put caps on the number of students in classes, and public schools have to maintain those caps, while private schools do not.

 Discipline